TonyPhipps/SIEM/Documentation-Templates/Incident-Response-Policy.md

 ## Coordination & Correspondence
 Incident Responders will often need to communicate with outside parties regarding an incident, and shall do so whenever appropriate, such as contacting law enforcement, ISPs, vendors, other incident response teams, and seeking external expertise.
 The Incident Response Team shall maintain contacts with the public affairs office, legal department, and various persons in management.

-All email correspondence related to incidents shall include a carbon-copy (CC) to the Incident Response Team email inbox.
-Emails containing sensitive information must have all recipients verified for authorized access and must be encrypted.
-Using an external, encrypting file sharing service is acceptable.

-All communication, files, and information related to an incident shall be disseminated only on a need-to-know basis.
-Incident details shall not be discussed outside of the Incident Response Team, management, and those with a clear need-to-know without previous consent from management.

-Incident Responders may need to speak to a software vendor about suspicious activity.
-This contact could include questions regarding the significance of certain log entries or known false positives for certain intrusion detection signatures, where minimal information regarding the incident may need to be revealed.
-Software vendors may also provide information on known threats (e.g., new attacks) to help organizations understand the current threat environment.
-Sanitization shall be performed on data prior to being sent to software vendors when possible and reasonable.
-Scripts may be used to significantly reduce what appears to be a large amount of manual effort.

 At least one secondary communication channel shall be established for use in cases where primary means of communication may be compromised.
 This could be cell phones, secondary email accounts, etc. These communication channels must be established prior to their need to minimize their immediate use in a time of need.